Schwinger particle production: Rapid switch off of the external field versus dynamical assistance: Quantum kinetic equations

 The external electric field $E(t)$ corresponds to the vector potential $A(t)$ [$E(t) = -\partial A/\partial t$] and is assumed to vanish outside the interval $t \in [t_\text{in}, \, t_\text{out}]$ (in the case of Sauter pulses $t_\text{in/out} \to \mp \infty$).
 Let us introduce the electron number density in momentum space:

 The total number of pairs per unit volume is then given by

-The integration is, in fact, two-dimensional due to the azimuthal symmetry of the setup.
+The factor of 2 takes into account the spin degeneracy: the spin-resolved quantity~\eqref{eq:f_dist_def}, in fact, does not depend on the spin state in the case of a linearly polarized external electric field.
+The integration in Eq.~\eqref{eq:f_nu} is practically two-dimensional due to the azimuthal symmetry of the setup.
 In order to obtain the electron spectrum $f(\boldsymbol{p})$, one can (numerically) solve the following system of differential equations:

 Here the initial conditions read $f(\boldsymbol{p}, t_{\text{in}}) = u(\boldsymbol{p}, t_{\text{in}}) = v(\boldsymbol{p}, t_{\text{in}}) = 0$ for all $\boldsymbol{p}$.
 The final values of $f(\boldsymbol{p},t)$ yield the momentum distribution, $f(\boldsymbol{p},t_\text{out}) = f(\boldsymbol{p})$.
 The coefficients in Eqs.~\eqref{eq:cauchy_1}--\eqref{eq:cauchy_3} are defined via